8 Types of Call Centers + Their Definitions

 #6 Multichannel vs. Omnichannel Contact Centers

-Multichannel and omnichannel contact centers might seem like the same thing.
+Multichannel and omnichannel contact center systems might seem like the same thing.
 Like virtual call centers, they can be inbound and outbound.
 Furthermore, they relate to facilitating customer conversations across multiple channels, including phone, SMS, email, and social media.
 However, there’s one crucial difference between the two.

 While each channel in a multichannel contact center works in isolation, omnichannel contact centers unite everything in one place.
 This allows agents to easily follow up with customers on previous conversations, even if they took place in different channels.

 But which one should you choose?
 That wholly depends on the number of your resources and whether you’re starting from scratch or not.
 Omnichannel contact centers are clearly superior to multichannel ones.
-However, transforming a multichannel contact center into an omnichannel one requires a lot of time, effort, and money.
+However, transforming any type of contact center service into an omnichannel one requires a lot of time, effort, and money.

 #7 In-house vs. Outsourced Call Centers